 Overnight in Masterton

 Cross the spectacular Remutaka Ranges into the Wairarapa, one of New Zealand’s premier wine regions.
-Enjoy a relaxed tasting among the boutique vineyards of Martinborough, then step back in time at Stonehenge Aotearoa.
-Visit the CDC Clinic to learn about rural practice in this region before a heartfelt cultural welcome at Hurunui-o-rangi Marae, where manaakitanga (hospitality) and storytelling bring rural health and Māori heritage together.
+Enjoy a relaxed tasting and lunch among the boutique vineyards of Martinborough, then visit the CDC Clinic to learn about rural practice in this region.
+Experience a heartfelt cultural welcome at Hurunui-o-rangi Marae, where manaakitanga (hospitality) and storytelling bring rural health and Māori heritage together.

 Day 2 – 15 April: Masterton → Dannevirke → Napier